zhumeisongsong/blog/clean-architecture/part4-chap13-component-cohesion.md

-# Chap12.
+# Chap13.
 COMPONENT COHESION
+Which classes belong in which components?
 The three principles of component cohesion are:

 ## REP: The Reuse/Release Equivalence Principle